 The Future of Protein Trafficking Research: Unveiling the Unknown

-Research on protein trafficking is ongoing, with the goal of understanding the intricate mechanisms that govern this essential cellular process.
+Research on protein trafficking is ongoing, with the goal of understanding the detailed mechanisms that govern this essential cellular process.

 Advanced Imaging Techniques: Visualizing Protein Movement

-Advanced imaging techniques, such as super-resolution microscopy, are allowing researchers to visualize the movement of proteins through the endomembrane system in unprecedented detail.
+Advanced imaging techniques, such as super-resolution microscopy, are allowing researchers to visualize the movement of proteins through the endomembrane system in unprecedented detail Still holds up..

 Proteomics: Identifying Protein Interactions

-Proteomics is being used to identify the proteins that interact with each other in the endomembrane system, providing insights into the regulatory networks that control protein trafficking.
+Proteomics is being used to identify the proteins that interact with each other in the endomembrane system, providing insights into the regulatory networks that control protein trafficking That's the part that actually makes a difference..

 Drug Development: Targeting Protein Trafficking